libreswitch/ops/tests/rest/rest_test.md

 1. Execute a GET request on `/rest/v1/system/ports?depth=1;sort=admin,name` and verify that response is `200 OK`.
 2. Verify if the result is being ordered by the provided fields.
 First by admin and the by name.

+Sort by all available keys (Ascending mode)

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;sort=<all available keys>` and verify that response is `200 OK`.
+2. Verify if the result is being ordered by all the provided fields.

 Sort by admin and name (Descending mode)

 1. Execute a GET request on `/rest/v1/system/ports?depth=1;sort=-admin,name` and verify that response is `200 OK`.
 2. Verify if the result is being ordered by the provided fields.
 First by admin and the by name.

+Sort by all available keys (Descending mode)

+1. Execute a GET request on `/rest/v1/system/ports?depth=1;sort=-<all available keys>` and verify that response is `200 OK`.
+2. Verify if the result is being ordered by all the provided fields.

 ### Test result criteria